 The auditor reviewed the records of fifteen randomly selected staff members.
 The agency provided clear records showing the appropriate background checks performed with no indication of prior sexual offenses listed for each of the fifteen records reviewed.
 During the onsite phase of the audit, the auditor interviewed a staff member from human resources.
 The auditor was told that all applicants must pass the full criminal history review before being considered for employment.
 Also, a full check of prior employers is completed for everyone before the applicant's file can receive final approval.
-These same reviews are completed for contractors.
+These same reviews are completed for contractors but are typically performed by the contractor and are included in the contract.
 Based on this analysis, the auditor finds the institution in compliance with this provision.